-Subsidiary Good Governance Program
+Subsidiary Good Governance

-The Company's operating Subsidiary, SEM-Calaca Power Corporation mirrors the overall corporate governance framework of the Parent's through its Board-approved Code of Corporate Governance.
-It appointed its Parent's two (2) Independent Directors also as such and established good governance committees, specifically, Audit, Compensation & Remuneration and Nomination & Election Committees, to assist in the Board's oversight functions.
-The Committees are guided by Board-approved respective Committee Charters.
-The Subsidiary adopted good governance initiatives such as Code of Conduct and Business Ethics, Business Interest Disclosure and Related Party Transaction Policy, among others.
+The Corporation's Subsidiary, SCPC mirrors the overall corporate governance framework of the Parent's through its Board-approved Code of Corporate Governance.
+Its Board has appointed two (2) Independent Directors and established good governance committees on Audit, Compensation & Remuneration and Nomination & Election Committees to assist in its oversight functions.
+Similarly, the Subsidiary has adopted Board-approved Committee Charters, Code of Conduct and Business Ethics, Business Interest Disclosure and Related Party Transaction Policy, among others, to align with global best practices and good governance principles.